Casa do Vale

 The wide balcony in the Casa do Vale offers a magnificent view over Cerdeira’s Brook valley.
 The ideal choice for all of those who treasure tranquillity and direct contact with nature.

-The entrance door on the ground floor leads directly into a welcoming social space with a kitchen, a dining table and a cosy living space with a traditional wood burner, an armchair and a sofa bed.
+The entrance door on the ground floor leads directly into a welcoming social space with a kitchen, a dining table and a cozy living space with a traditional wood burner, an armchair and a sofa bed.

 On the first floor there is a bedroom with a double bed, a working desk - ideal for writers - and a bathroom.
 The windows welcome the morning sun.
 If you get lucky you can also see some deer as they rummage through the forest.